You're logged in as |

 Biological Sciences track

-At least four courses comprising a coherent theme in one of the following areas: Biochemistry, Ecology, Evolution, or Neurobiology.
+At least four 1000+ level courses comprising a coherent theme related to Computational Biology.
+Examples of themes include: Biochemistry, Ecology, Evolution, Genomics, Immunology, or Neurobiology.
+Other themes can be approved by your concentration advisor.4

 Statistical Inference II